Nero-F/Epidemy/README.md

 </p>

 # Epidemy
-This bot is usefull during Epimote
+Your friendly Epimote bot

+## Description

+This bot is used to provides AERs informations to the students, such as their organizations or what skills they have.
+It is also usefull for the AERs to check students presence on pedagogical activites when their are organize on Discord.

 ## Features